cddr/samza-config/README.md

 ## Rationale

-Samza takes care of a lot of quite difficult problems and while it would be fun to solve them in Clojure, it would take a while and we all have business value to deliver.
+Samza takes care of a lot of quite difficult problems and while it would be fun to solve them in Clojure (in-fact [some people](https://github.com/onyx-platform/onyx) are doing that and more), it's hard to justify the time it would take when you've got business features to deliver.
 We want to allow app developers to focus on the business logic of their app.

 Ideally, you could write a plain old clojure function, and somehow arrange for Samza to invoke it on each new message it is interested in.
 The intention of this project is to provide the "somehow arrange for" part.

 ## Implementation